chelseasfund/chelseasfund.org/_pages/litigation.md

                     slated to take effect on July 1st, 2023.
 Chelsea's Fund et al. also submitted a [memorandum of support](/assets/files/2023-05-10_memo.pdf)
                     outlining our arguments for not enforcing the pending ban.
+* May 25th, 2023 -- The State of Wyoming files [their response](/assets/files/2023-05-12_wy_tro_response.pdf)
+                    to our request for a TRO.